KanchangC/covid-vaccine-booking/README.md

 - Discord ID for DMs: pallupz#5726
 - And finally, I know code quality isn't great.
 Suggestions are welcome.

-### What this script do

-1. Check availabilty of centers and slots at prefered location --> search by district or pincodes)
-2. Fliter out unwanted centeres based on pincodes of a particular district
-3. Option to automate the booking
-4. Book for all selected beneficiaries at once
-5. Book for a multiple beneficiary one after another --> provides an edge when trying to book in off hours when getting more than 1 slot is difficult but you don't want to sit and wait to schedule the scipt for other beneficiary after getting one appointment
-5. Reschedule active appointment
-6. Cancel active appointment
-7. Download appointment slip

 ### Usage: